skoolkid/skoolkit/man/source/sna2skool.py.rst

 -p, --page `PAGE`
   Specify the page (0-7) of a 128K snapshot to map to 49152-65535.

--t, --text
-  Show ASCII text in the comment fields of the disassembly.

 -r, --no-erefs
   Every routine entry point is decorated with a comment that lists the other